 In the 1930s the newly created state of Northern Ireland was a quiet backwater that provided a comfortable, if uneventful life, for the Protestant middle class.
 There was no real politics and little overt disaffection within the marginalised Catholic minority strictly controlled by their church.
 Overall there was no appetite for radical and energetic social programmes such as demanded by war preparations.

 Since 1922 the unionist government had held office in Belfast without challenge from any quarter.
-They had achieved their goal of avoiding being ruled from Dublin and appeared content with the established status quo underwritten by Britain.
+They had achieved their goal of avoiding being ruled from Dublin and appeared content with their six counties underwritten by Britain with little interference.
 However it was a status quo dominated by the Protestant upper class: in effect an old boys network.
-The men who had led northern unionists to triumph still held those leadership positions twenty years on, many were returned unopposed at ‘election’ time.
+The men who had led northern unionists to triumph in 1920 still held those leadership positions twenty years on, many were returned unopposed at ‘election’ time.

 By 1939, as Northern Ireland braced itself for another world war, Sir James Craig, who had played such a major role in maintaining the union during the Home Rule crisis, was 68 and unwell.
 Yet after almost twenty years he was still Prime Minister.
 He died in office a year later.